omgnetwork/omgnetwork.github.io/docs/transfers.md

 ## Lifecycle

-1. The transaction is created, signed, and encoded.
+1. A user calls the `createTransaction` function to create a transaction.
-2. The transaction is submitted to the child chain and the Watcher for validation.
+2. A user signs, encodes, and submits the transaction's data to the child chain and the Watcher for validation.
 3. If the transaction is valid, the child chain server creates a transaction hash and adds the transaction to a pending block.
 4. The child chain bundles the transactions in the block into a Merkle tree and submits its root hash to the `Plasma Framework` contract.
 5. The Watcher receives a list of transactions from the child chain and recomputes the Merkle root to check for any inconsistency.